 Go behind the scenes on the NBC studio tour and get up close and personal with the sets of popular shows such as The Today Show and Late Night with Jimmy Fallon.

 And why not become part of TV history yourself, by attending the taping of a Saturday Night Live show?
 You can also take in a show at the Radio City Music Hall … not as part of the TV Tour, but it’s part of a similar vibe!

 Winter time ice skating fun

-The Rockefeller Center is home to the iconic New York ice rink, used as scenery in multiple movies (including seasonal family favourite, Elf).
-Although, beware, the rink is not open year-round.
+The Rockefeller Center is home to the iconic New York ice rink, used as scenery in multiple movies (including a seasonal family favourite, Elf).
+Although beware, the rink is not open year-round.